 Third-party risk management (TPRM) is the process of analyzing and controlling risks associated with outsourcing to third-party vendors or service providers.

-This could include access to your organization's intellectual property, data, operations, finances, customer information or other sensitive information.
+Focusing on mitigating vendor security risks means mitigation workflows must begin at the due diligence stage of a vendor relationship.
 Due diligence is the investigative process by which a third-party is reviewed to determine if it's suitable for a given task.
 Due diligence is an ongoing process including review, monitoring and management communication over the entire vendor lifecycle.

 The goal of any third-party risk management program is to reduce the likelihood of data breaches, costly operational failures, vendor bankruptcy and to meet regulatory requirements.
 Managing third-party risk is nothing new, but the level of risk that is being taken on is.

-Organizations are now facing risks such as the threat of high profile business failure, illegal third-party actions being attributed to the organization, or regulatory enforcement for actions taken by third-parties.
+Organizations are now facing risks such as the threat of high-profile business failure, illegal third-party actions being attributed to the organization, or regulatory enforcement for actions taken by third parties.